jisaacstone/urbanmountain/urbanism_books.markdown

   author="James Howard Kunstler"
   rating="C"
   description="Suburbs and strip malls no not real places.
 No one feels affinity or affection for them.
 This book is more emotion and philosophy.
 The style did not appeal to me"
   %}

 {% include book.html
-  cover="high_cost_of_free_parking.jpg"
-  title="The High Cost of Free Parking" author="Donald Shoup" rating="B"
-  description="Very data-driven book.
-A thick book devoted to a single subject with a huge amount of data analysis and very specific policy suggestions.
-All these things appeal to me personally as a reader, but even I struggled at times.
-Then again, I already was convinced that free parking is bad when I read it.
-If you are unconvinced that free parking is bad, and you find data and evidence convincing, you should read this book immediately."
-  %}

-{% include book.html